nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 5. Select the **divisions** and **Offer Groups** boxes, then double-click or drag to add divisions and Offer Groups the team member will use.
 6. Select the **users** box, then double-click or drag the `user` to associate the `user` and `team member` hierarchies.
 7. Select **save**.

+#### What you've learned

+Congratulations!
+You've created various types of users.
+To recap, you've learned about `users`, `sales team`, and `team members`, as well as how the three relate to each other.